navchetna/Gaudi-Training/Speech-Recognition/Finetuning/MultiCard/README.md

 A **Sequence-to-Sequence (Seq2Seq) model** in **Automatic Speech Recognition (ASR)** maps an input audio sequence to a text sequence using an **encoder-decoder architecture**, often with attention mechanisms.
 Unlike CTC, Seq2Seq models generate outputs autoregressively, making them more powerful for capturing context but also more computationally intensive.

-The following example shows how to fine-tune the [Whisper small](https://huggingface.co/openai/whisper-small) checkpoint on the Hindi subset of [Common Voice 11](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0) using a single HPU device in bf16 precision:
+The following example shows how to fine-tune the [Whisper large](https://huggingface.co/openai/whisper-large) checkpoint on the Hindi subset of [Common Voice 11](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0) using 2 HPU devices in half-precision:

 ```sh